Shanti Stupa, Pokhara: Construction

-Nichidatsu Fujii planned to construct Peace Pagodas in 1947, in many locations around the world as a symbol of world peace.
+Nichidatsu Fujii planned to construct peace pagodas in 1947, in many locations around the world as a symbol of world peace.

 Nipponzan-Myōhōji and locals of Pokhara built Shanti Stupa.
 Morioka Sonin, Dharmashilla Guruma (nun) and Min Bahadur Gurung were the key people in constructing the pagoda.
 During the construction of Shanti Stupa, workers were arrested several times by the Nepalese government for what was ultimately determined to be false accusations.
 Morioka Sonin took the initiative of building the Shanti Stupa in Pokhara.
-Dharmashilla Guruma of Dhamashilla Buddha Bihar, Pokhara was very positive about the proposal from Nipponzan-Myōhōji and was involved in creating active participation from the locals in Pokhara.
+Dharmashilla Guruma of Dhamashilla Buddha, Pokhara was very positive about the proposal from Nipponzan-Myōhōji and was involved in creating active participation from the locals in Pokhara.
 The statue of the first elected deputy defense minister, Min Bahadur Gurung, was placed in front of the Shanti Stupa to honor his land donation.

+Nichidatsu Fujii laid the foundation stone along with relics of the Buddha on 12 September 1973.